-The Breakout Hairstyles Everyone Will Be Wearing This Fall
+The Breakout Hairstyles Everyone Is Wearing This Fall

-It's still summer — just check the scorching temperatures across the country — so it makes perfect sense to put off your ceremonious fall hair appointment.
-It's okay to wait on locking down your fresh cut (although the raddest new color trends have already arrived), because most of the au courant hairstyles for fall 2019 are easily achievable for those who plan to milk summer through late September.
+We know what you're thinking: For being October, it's still pretty darn warm, so it makes perfect sense to put off your fall hair appointment.
+It's okay to wait on locking down your fresh cut (although the raddest new color trends have already arrived), because most of the au courant hairstyles for fall 2019 are easily achievable for those who plan to milk a grow out through early November.

 Celebrity hairstylist Nai'vasha recently gave actress Logan Browning this structural bun she calls, "the curly topknot."
 It's further proof that updos can be simple and maintain the integrity of your curls.